pierredavidbelanger/npwb/readme.md

 # No Pain Web Builder

-An easy as pie but very opinionated static web bundler.
+A very easy (but quite opinionated) static web bundler.

 ## Install